abovethewater/chaff/README.markdown

 Haml and jade are the only engines currently supported out the box.
 Haml is the default, and is a dependency of chaff.

+### templateSuffix

+default : templateEngine

+Allows the suffix of the templates to be defined.
+Defaults tot he same value as the engine (most use cases).

 ### todo